metareflection/neurosymbolic-class/schedule.md

 ## Week 12

+### Student Presentations of their Ongoing Projects

+_Each student has **10 minutes** to pitch their project and get feedback.
+The pitch should motivate, describe and situate the project and outline a plan for the rest of semester.
+What challenges do you anticipate?
+What milestones do you hope to achieve?
+How will you evaluate success?
+Feel free to structure your pitch to maximize feedback from the class._

 ### Tuesday, November 18

 We continue with student presentations of their ongoing projects.

+1. Dennis
+2. Richael
+3. Zekai
+4. Mike
+5. Suhwan
+6. Milligan

 ### Thursday, November 20

 We continue with student presentations of their ongoing projects.

+1. Valerio
+2. Theo
+3. Jeremy
+4. Simon
+5. Arya/Jeffrey

 ## Week 13